Entire home

 Kea

 Located in Kea, this holiday home is in a rural area and by the sea.
 Kea Lion and Panagia Kastriani Monastery are local landmarks, and the area's natural beauty can be seen at Tilégrafos and Ágios Fílippos.
-Scuba diving and snorkelling offer great chances to get out on the surrounding water, or you can seek out an adventure with mountain biking and ecotours nearby.
+Discover the area's water adventures with scuba diving and snorkelling nearby, or enjoy the great outdoors with mountain biking and hiking/biking trails.

 Kea, South Aegean